letsleaveitempty/movies_app/README.md

 This page will be very popular.
 We don't want to spam database with many queries in one pageview.

 Hint: It can be solved by using ActiveRecord.

-## For recruiters
-There is private [pairguru](https://github.com/netguru/pairguru) repository.
-In pull requests you can find example solutions for this tasks.

-### To contribute fixes/updates
-* Fork repository
-* Create pull request (from forked repository, not pairguru itself)
-* Ask for review one of the contributors
-* After PR is merged branch will be automatically propagated to public repo for candidates

-### To add new tasks (please do!)
-* Add task description in this README
-* Create example solution on a branch with `solution` in branch name (eg. `solution-task-7-description`) - it won't be propagated to public repo this way
-* You can create specific setup for your task (eg. some prepared bug, configured tool to be used)
-  * Create new branch with this setup - it will be propagated to public repo
-  * Push branch to [pairguru](https://github.com/netguru/pairguru).
-It will be propagated to public repo
-  * Specify in this task description that it should be solved on this branch
-* If you change something in the repo please try to update ruby/rails/gems versions to the latest.